MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.4.4 =
+* Fix: Added an extra check to prevent errors in setups where the closed metaboxes user option is not an array.

+= 2.0.4.3 =
+* Tweak: We updated the default behaviour of our page scripts metabox so that it is collapsed by default.

+= 2.0.4.2 =
+* Tweak: Changing SweetAlert library version to prevent the interference on .ru sites.

+= 2.0.4.1 =
+* Fix: Don't show the metabox when headers & footers only mode is enabled.

+= 2.0.4 =
+* New: We added more free snippets to the snippet library, simply connect your website to the WPCode Library and load them directly from the WPCode plugin.
+* New: We added a new code type for CSS Styles that many of you requested, so now it's even easier to add custom styles to your site with all the powerful WPCode features.
+* Tweak: We added an extra check to make sure when you copy-paste a PHP snippet it's easier to use by removing the opening tag, if present.
+* Fix: We fixed a bug where in certain scenarios a snippet's code would get changed when changing its status from the list of snippets.

+= 2.0.3 =
+* Tweak: Adjusted the hook used to load "Run Everywhere" PHP snippets to "plugins_loaded" to allow running snippets on earlier hooks.
+* Fix: Adjusted the link in the plugins list to point to the correct admin page in headers & footers mode.
+* Fix: Adjusted logic for headers & footers page when user is not allowed to edit HTML & improved messaging based on permissions.

+= 2.0.2 =
+* Tweak: Snippets used as shortcodes will no longer be executed if they are inactive.
+* Fix: Conditional logic rules for homepage were not working correctly in all scenarios.
+* Fix: Improved auto-insert location matching to avoid snippets not loading in some setups.
+* Fix: We improved the importer tools to avoid unslashing certain types of PHP code.

 = 2.0.1 =
 * Tweak: Auto-insert is now the default option when creating a new snippet.